-Ladder operates in Victoria, South Australia and Western Australia, with plans to commence programs in Queensland and New South Wales before 2020.
+Ladder operates in Victoria, NSW, South Australia and Western Australia, with plans to commence a program in Queensland before 2020.

 Ladder provides a supportive environment, life-changing development opportunities and housing for young people (aged 16-25) who have experienced homelessness.

 We do this through our Ladder Development Program which has two main areas:

 Foyers: Ladder oversees the management and governance of Ladder Foyers and works in partnership with organisations who are experienced in case management and tenancy management.

 - Programs: Ladder offers programs to young people covering Health & Wellbeing; Skills Development; Education, Employment & Training support; and Mentoring.
 Ladder programs are integrated into all Ladder Foyers and also operate at Foyers in Broadmeadows, Glen Waverley, Bendigo, Warrnambool and Perth.

 Based in Collingwood Ladder Hoddle Street has been operating since 2009 and can accommodate up to 20 young people.
 This is a partnership with Melbourne City Mission, Yarra Community Housing and the Department of Human Services.